We Provide Solutions for Ear Infections in Children

 What Are the Symptoms of Ear Infections in Children?

-If your child has an ear infection, he or she may exhibit such symptoms as:
+If your child has an ear infection, he or she may exhibit a variety of symptoms:

-- Tugging or pulling at one or both ears
+- A tugging or pulling sensation at one or both ears

 - Fussiness and crying